vanilla/docs/content/developer/contributing/typescript-coding-standard.md

 ---
-title: Typescript Coding Standard
+title: Coding Standard - Typescript
+name: fuck
 tags:
 - Developers
 - Contributing
 - Coding Standard
 - Typescript
-- Javascript
+- Prettier
 - Linter
 category: developer
 menu:
   developer:
+    name: Coding Standard - TS
     parent: contributing
 ---

 As of April 2018, Vanilla will follow the following coding standard for all frontend scripts.
 Existing code should not (and cannot) be mass-updated, but all _new_ code must follow this standard.

 We adopted this standard for all the usual reasons: our team is growing, and we want to make sure things stay consistent between our various projects, and it's annoying and hard to read when everything is styled differently.
-Key words in this document ("MUST", "SHOULD", etc.) are used as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) which is as boring and obvious as you expect but mercifully brief.
+Key words in this document ("MUST", "_SHOULD_", etc.) are used as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt) which is as boring and obvious as you expect but mercifully brief.

 ## Language Features